 Volcanoes, beaches, diving, temples, rice fields, villages… Indonesia has so much to offer & in 60 days you can see it all.
-From Sumatra to Timor, find out the top 22 places to visit in our Indonesia Budget Travel Guide!
+From Sumatra to Timor, find out where to go in Indonesia!

 #1.
 Banda Aceh